Seleucid–Mauryan War: Confrontation

-It is unknown if there was in fact a pitched battle.
-Jansani warns that "there are very little details about the battle or skirmish they fought, and that none of the ancient authors depicted either Seleucus or Chandragupta as the clear victor of this battle.
+While numerous authors interpret the Greek sources as describing a Mauryan victory, others are more cautious, and stay close to what the Greek sources say.
+The details of the conflict, and if there was in fact a pitched battle, are unknown, and Jansari warns that "there are very little details about the battle or skirmish they fought, and that none of the ancient authors depicted either Seleucus or Chandragupta as the clear victor of this battle.
 This lack of information about the encounter and the ensuing treaty means that it is impossible to reconstruct them."
-Military historian John D. Grainger has argued that Seleucus, upon crossing the Indus, "would find himself in a trap, with a large river at his back and a hostile continent before him," and consequently could not have advanced much farther than the Indus.
-According to Grainger, the details of the conflict are unclear, but the outcome clearly must have been "a decisive Indian victory," with Chandragupta driving back Seleucus' forces as far as the Hindu Kush and consequently gaining large territories in modern-day Afghanistan.
 Wheatley and Heckel suggest that the degree of friendly Maurya-Seleucid relations established after the war implies that the hostilities were probably "neither prolonged nor grievous".

 Dynastic marriage-alliance

 The confrontation was followed by a dynastic marriage-alliance, briefly mentioned by, or alluded to, by Greco-Roman authors Strabo (64 or 63 BCE – c.
 24 CE) XV 2,9, Plutarch (1st c.
 CE), Justin (2nd c.
 CE), and Appian (2nd c.
 CE) Syr.
 55. According to Jansari, Strabos and Plutarch may have drawn information from the same source, possibly Megasthenes.
 No Indian sources record the events, and Jansari warns that "the dependence on a small group of sources from only one literary tradition necessitates a cautious approach to these texts and the events they describe."

 Three terms are recorded by these ancient sources.
 Seleucus Nicator seems to have ceded territories to Chandragupta, and received war elephants from Chandragupta Maurya, which subsequently influenced the Wars of the Diadochi in the west.
 Seleucus and Chandragupta also agreed to a marriage alliance, probably the marriage of Seleucus' daughter to Chandragupta.